Nthabi9/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-A script that prints all possible combinations of two letters,except oo
+Ascript tht prints a number with two decimal places,followed by a new line.